mutable-dan/simd/simd-memset/README.md

 sudo perf stat -Bd ./simd -i 50000000 -m 4096 -S -a
 ![simd perf]( screenshots/benchmark-simd-perf-not-aligned.png )

+A quick observations shows that the simd runs had about 5% more cache misses and slighly less branch misses
+and it ran about 16x more instructions than memset.
+I will need to look into these numbers to make sure they are being interpreted correctly

 Will test with varius write sizes, memset may be better in some circumstances